VCore-Minecraft/VCore-Old/README.md

 ## Special thanks to
 ![YourKit](https://www.yourkit.com/images/yklogo.png)

-For there awesome Java Profiling Tool!
+For there awesome Java Profiling Tool used to make VCore even better!

 YourKit supports open source projects with innovative and intelligent tools for monitoring and profiling Java and .NET applications.